Sabse Pehle Life Insurance Campaign : What You Should Know

 = 2.96 lacs

 The CII is released every year – this is what is used to index the cost price and adjust it according to inflation.
 So this is how the taxes on capital gains are calculated.
 All you need to ensure, is that the rates are consistent with the asset category and the fiscal year that you are selling the assets at, and that the purchase price has been adjusted for inflation using the right index.
 Knowing what taxes your investment might be subject to is the key to financial smartness.
 And that is exactly why you should know how your long term capital assets will be subject to tax when you sell them.
-If your goal is to save taxes on your investment, you should consider the Invest 4G Plan from Canara HSBC Oriental Bank of Commerce Life Insurance.
+If your goal is to save taxes on your investment, you should consider the Invest 4G Plan from Canara HSBC Life Insurance.
 It is an investment and insurance oriented ULIP which can help you save upto Rs.
 46,800 on taxes.